cortexproject/cortex/docs/architecture.md

 1. Replication
 2. Write-ahead log (WAL)

 The **replication** is used to hold multiple (typically 3) replicas of each time series in the ingesters.
-If the Cortex cluster loses an ingester, the in-memory series hold by the lost ingester are also replicated at least to another ingester.
-In the event of a single ingester failure, no time series samples will be lost while, in the event of multiple ingesters failure, time series may be potentially lost if failure affects all the ingesters holding the replicas of a specific time series.
+If the Cortex cluster loses an ingester, the in-memory series held by the lost ingester are also replicated to at least another ingester.
+In the event of a single ingester failure, no time series samples will be lost.
+However, in the event of multiple ingester failures, time series may be potentially lost if the failures affect all the ingesters holding the replicas of a specific time series.

 The **write-ahead log** (WAL) is used to write to a persistent disk all incoming series samples until they're flushed to the long-term storage.
 In the event of an ingester failure, a subsequent process restart will replay the WAL and recover the in-memory series samples.